yantrashala/content-service/CONTRIBUTING.md

  This Contributing article is adapted from node-red, version 0.16.2, available at https://github.com/node-red/node-red/blob/master/CODE_OF_CONDUCT.md

-# abhiyaantrikee - Contributor Covenant Code of Conduct
+# yantrashala - Contributor Covenant Code of Conduct

 ## Our Pledge